 You may also like

-Islam had unified the desert tribes through trade and religious warfare, but the religion was not very orthodox.
-In the mid-11th century, the leader of one powerful desert tribe, the Gudala, recruited a preacher to instruct his people in orthodox Islam.
-He was Abdallah ibn Yasin, and what he taught was so rigorous that the Gudala expelled him.
-He and a few like-minded followers found refuge in a ribat, a fortified post and/or religious centre, and set up a highly disciplined society.
+Islam had unified the desert tribes through trade and religious warfare, but the religion was not very orthodox, and trade was riven by rivalries.
+In the mid-11th century, Yahya bin Ibrahim, the leader of a powerful desert tribe, the Gudala, recruited a preacher to instruct his people in orthodox Islam.
+He was Abdallah ibn Yasin, and his teachings were so rigorous that the Gudala expelled him.
+In about 1030, he and some like-minded followers found refuge in a ribat, a fortified post or religious centre on the edge of the desert, and set up a highly disciplined society.

 There he married Zaynab, the beautiful widow of its last ruler, who had prophesied she would marry only the man who conquered all Morocco.
-Abu Bakr founded a military base called Marrakesh, near Aghmat, probably in 1070, but abandoned his wife to return to fighting in the desert.
+Abu Bakr founded a military base called Marrakesh, near Aghmat, probably in 1070, but abandoned his wife and returned to fighting in the desert.

-By 1082, he ruled Tlemcen, Oran, and Algiers.
-In 1083, the Almoravids took Ceuta and prepared to cross the Strait.
-Al-Andalus was divided among princelings who were too weak to fight the advancing Christians.
-The King of Seville, Abbad II al-Mutadid, asked the Almoravids for help.
+By 1082, he ruled western Algeria and in 1083, he took Ceuta.
+Over the Strait, where the princelings of Al-Andalus were too weak and divided to fight the advancing Christians, the King of Seville, Abbad II al-Mutadid, asked the Almoravids for help.
 On 23 October 1086 they halted the Christian advance at Zallaca, north-east of Badajoz.